luizcarlosfaria/DockerAZ-14-ASPNETCore/README.md

 # DockerAZ-14-ASPNETCore
+## from scratch to production with docker and jenkins

 Conteúdo em PT-BR | This content was published with a video and is part of Docker from A to Z web serie.